mcpvilapouca/alginate-scaffold-3Dprint/README.md

-# Finite element simulation of scaffold 3D print
+# Finite element simulation of the 3D printing of scaffolds

 This repository includes a numerical framework for the 3D printing simulation of hydrogel scaffolds.
 The available .inp files are compatible with ABAQUS finite element software